 For additional information on these programs, contact the Reentry Services Division (RSD) by sending an email to BOP-RSD-NRB-FSA@BOP.GOV.
 More specific inquiries about these programs should be directed to the responsible disciplines identified in the Program Delivery section of each program.

-The FSA guide will be updated annually by the Reentry Services Division.
+The FSA Guide will be updated at a minimum annually by the Reentry Services Division.

 TABLE OF CONTENTS